CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 Note that components don't need to be imported anywhere; they're automatically available in templates.

-We can see this working by starting up the server with `ember serve`.
+We can see this working by starting up the server with `yarn start`.
 Go to `http://localhost:4200` and you should see the "Hello!" message.
 You can leave the server running.

 ## Arguments and Properties